ellenzhuwang/ellenzhuwang.github.io/_pages/about.md

 My research interests are primarily in Deep Learning models and Graph Mining.
 Particularly, I am working on their **interdisciplinary** field therein to solve image classification, object detecation and ontology matching related tasks.

-<center>From one of my advisor Prof. Cruz's favoriate quotes:</center>
+<center>From one of my advisor Prof. Cruz's favorite quotes:</center>
 <center>"Have no fear of perfection; you’ll never reach it." --Marie Curie</center>